-As part of the management of the delivery 6.5.6 of the South Wokingham SDL, the Borough Council has set up a Delivery Board Structure and will implement measures for continuing community engagement including with the Town and Parish Councils for the life of the project.
-The current members of the Consortia have set up a corresponding structure as a primary point of liaison between the respective parties with the principal aim of taking forward the guidance in this document into detailed design and planning applications.
-The Council will encourage all developers throughout the lifetime of the project, including the current members of the Consortia in each SDL, to work together and with local people, both within the existing and emerging communities, to ensure the delivery of high quality development and the infrastructure requirements of the Adopted Core Strategy in a timely manner.
+6.5.5 As part of the management of the delivery of the South Wokingham SDL, the Borough Council will set up a Delivery Board Structure.
+The Consortia will be encouraged to set up a corresponding structure as a primary point of liaison between the respective parties with the principal aim of taking forward the guidance in this document into detailed design and planning applications.